sdi2200036/event-management-project/README.md

 cd backend
 npm run dev
 ```
-You should see: `Server running on port 3000`
+You should see: `HTTPS server running on port 3000`

 **Terminal 2 — Start the frontend:**
 ```bash